boundless-xyz/boundless/documentation/site/pages/introduction/what-is-boundless.md

 ## Extensions

 Boundless Extensions are purpose-built tools that plug ZK capabilities directly into your existing stack.
-These integration tools accelerate development and expand functionality, whether you’re building rollups, enhancing existing applications, or exploring new possibilities.
+These integration tools accelerate development and expand functionality, whether you're building rollups, enhancing existing applications, or exploring new possibilities.
 Extensions are organized by common use cases:

 - [**For Rollups**](#for-rollups): Extensions that make deploying a rollup easier within Boundless, such as a full rollup stack, integrations for existing rollup ecosystems and alt-DA support.
 - [**For EVM Developers**](#for-evm-developers): Make EVM application development easier with Solidity execution in the zkVM and additional abstractions through 3rd parties.